JakubBartoszewicz/DeePaC/README.md

 Requirements:
 * install [Docker](https://docs.docker.com/get-docker/) on your host machine.
 * For GPU support, you have to install the [NVIDIA Docker support](https://github.com/NVIDIA/nvidia-docker) as well.
+* The containers can also be run with Singularity/[Apptainer](https://apptainer.org/docs/user/main/quick_start.html).

 See [TF Docker installation guide](https://www.tensorflow.org/install/docker) and the [NVIDIA Docker support installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)